-It’s a common experience—you must tell a customer service rep your info moments after you inputted it into the IVR system.
-You have to explain to a contact center associate about the failed website self-service experience that prompted your call.
+It’s a common experience—you must tell a customer service rep your personal information moments after you inputted it into the IVR system.
+You have to explain to a call center agent about the failed website self-service experience that prompted your call.
 You respond to a direct mail or SMS promotion, only to find a clueless representative on the other end of the line.

-Every day, customers share streams of information about themselves in their interactions with companies, and they rarely use just one channel to complete an interaction, In this article, we'll explore one of the most important ways to transform a traditional call center into a fully optimized omnichannel contact center.
-In short, for omnichannel customer experiences to be as effective as possible, contact centers need to do a better job of utilizing the data in the customer journey to create more seamless experiences across all touchpoints.
+In this article, we'll explore one of the most important ways to transform a traditional multi channel call center into a fully optimized omnichannel contact center.
+In short, for omnichannel customer experiences to be as effective as possible, your contact center platform needs to do a better job of utilizing the data in the customer journey to create more seamless experiences across all touchpoints.

 Even for companies with already established multichannel and omnichannel contact center operations, they rarely connect customer data across the full customer journey.
 Customer service experience breakdowns are commonplace and it can be extremely frustrating for customers to have to repeat the nature of a support problem with a contact center associate.
-Or when it’s clear to a customer that the associate doesn’t know much about her, her preferred channels, or the channels she most recently visited.
-In order to create seamless customer engagement, it is important to first understand the channels customers most utilize.
+In order to create seamless customer engagement, it is important to first understand the service channels customers most utilize.

 Omnichannel mapping and channel scorecards